Accessibility information

 Bathroom

-- All three Golden Circle sites have restrooms, including accessible restrooms.
+- All three Golden Circle sites have bathrooms with urinal and stalls, including accessible bathrooms.

-- Note: unfortunately restrooms in Þingvellir are not free-of-charge.
+- Note: unfortunately bathrooms in Þingvellir are not free-of-charge.

 Others

-- Should you need international sign language interpretation during our tour, please let us know so we can make arrangements.
+- Should you need international sign language interpretation during our tour, please let us know ahead of time and we will be happy to make arrangements.

 Friday Top-Off!
 Party at Kíki